Creating a Texas Life Estate

 Carl Mangine draws on 10 years of experience with wills, trusts and estates.
 He can arrange for the orderly transfer of property while protecting the interests of the elderly owners.
 A life estate is a “win-win” arrangement that allows clients to keep their dignity and peace of mind.

 Carl Mangine represents clients in Schertz, Universal City and surrounding communities of Guadalupe County, including many retired military personnel.
-To discuss a life estate and other estate planning considerations, call our lawyer at 210-570-9918 or contact us online to arrange a consultation.
+To discuss a life estate and other estate planning considerations, call his office or contact him online to arrange a consultation.